unframed/JSONModel.php/README.md

 Note the `FALSE` safety flag as third argument in the call to `update`.

-In `JSONModel`, by default, safe options are asserted and the use `where` option requires an explicit request.
+In `JSONModel` safe options are asserted by default and the use of a `where` option requires an explicit request.

 ### Delete